COSC3020/little-o-proof-noahvogt1/README.md

 # Little-o
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I have used the help of chatGPT to help understand the definitions of big and little O and what it means, I worked it out on my own.
+I also had to look up the formal definition of Big ) to use.

 In addition to the big-O, big-$\Omega$, and big-$\Theta$ notation that we covered at the beginning of this class, a few other notations are sometimes